Skip to content

 This will create a folder named your-codemod-name.

-Add more utilities
+Add utilities

 By default, @codemod-utils/cli only installs the core packages: @codemod-utils/files and @codemod-utils/tests.
 Every codemod will need them.